Aeldrion/Iris/README.md

 ## Publishing modified versions of Iris

 You are free to redistribute Iris or modified versions of Iris as a part of your own data packs.
 The latter can be useful, for example, if you want to detect where one specific block is being placed and want to avoid running unnecessary commands when raycasting.
-However, since multiple data packs might be using Iris on the same world, it is recommended to distribute modified versions of Iris with a modified namespace as well (e.g. `iris_mypack`) so not to cause compatibility issues with other data packs.
+However, since multiple data packs might be using Iris on the same world, it is recommended to distribute modified versions of Iris with a modified namespace as well (e.g. `iris_mypack`) to avoid conflicts with other data packs.
 You can do so by replacing all occurrences of `iris:` with `iris_mypack:` in the data pack using a code editor's "Replace in folder" feature for example, then renaming the `iris` namespace folder to `iris_mypack`.

-For an example of how to make a data pack with a modified version of Iris, see [Banners on beds](https://www.planetminecraft.com/data-pack/banners-on-beds/).
-Two functions are modified to remove unnecessary checks, and the `iris` namespace was replaced with `iris_bob`.
+As an example of how to make a data pack with a modified version of Iris, see [Banners on beds](https://www.planetminecraft.com/data-pack/banners-on-beds/).
+Some functions were modified to remove unnecessary checks, and the `iris` namespace was replaced with `iris_bob`.

 ---

 # How does it work?

-Since this will most likely be used by other data pack nerds, here is a summary of how Iris operates.
+Since this will most likely be used mostly by other data pack nerds, here is a summary of how Iris operates.

 ## Getting the coordinates/rotation

 `execute store` can be used to get an entity's position, however any scale over 70 is unusable for X and Z coordinates due to overflowing.
 To get the current position with enough detail, a marker is summoned and multiple distance checks from the edge of the current block are done using `align x` and `align z`.
-To get the rotation, a marker is summoned 1,000,000 blocks forward starting from 0.0, 0.0, 0.0 using the executing rotation.
+To get the rotation, a marker is summoned 1,000,000 blocks forward starting from `0.0`, `0.0`, `0.0` using the executing rotation.
 The marker's position is a steering vector that can be used in later calculations.

 ## Raycasting

 The data pack solves simple linear equations to figure out which tile it hits next (ray/surface intersection), instead of progressing by a fixed length at every iteration like most raycasting functions do.
-Upon hitting a block other than air, it gets a list of its collision surfaces and again checks which ones it hits.
+Upon hitting a block other than air (or an entity, if `TargetEntities` is true), it gets a list of its collision surfaces and again checks which ones it hits.
 Some of these surfaces might not be candidates at all, for example if the ray is going North but the surface can only be hit from the South.
-The raycasting function recursively calls itself for every new block it enters, until a surface is hit or a hardcoded limit is reached.
+The raycasting function recursively calls itself for every new block it enters, until a surface is hit or until the maximum depth is reached.